zammad/zammad/.dev/agent_docs/story_planning_rules.md

 Criteria may only be added, changed or removed after an explicit confirmation from a human, one change at a time, with the reason recorded.

+A story may also carry a **`Solution outline`**: a few lines on which areas and layers are affected, the shape of the approach, and what was ruled out.
+It is the only place the whole solution is visible without opening every task.
+It names areas and decisions, never files, classes or methods — those belong in the tasks, where they are checked against the checkout and can be corrected without touching product's artefact.

 **Everything else may be improved freely** — background information, technical notes, links, a scope or out-of-scope section, a clarification section.
 Prefer adding a section over rewriting a paragraph.